CMSTrackerDPG/SiPixelTools-GainCalibration/README.md

 where YEAR is the year the calibration was taken and VERSION is the number of payloads produced in that year.

-After this is done, please notify the following people of the location of the database object Currently (this list might change)
+After this is done, please notify the following people of the location of the database object:

+Currently (this list might change)

-Danek Kotlinksi <danek.kotlinski@psi.ch>
+Danek Kotlinski <danek.kotlinski@psi.ch>
 Tamás Vámi <vami.tamas@wigner.mta.hu>
 Tanja Susa <Tatjana.Susa@cern.ch>